blumea7/SQL-Project-1-Data-Cleaning-and-Exploration-on-2021-FIFA-Dataset/README.md

 2. Find the median wage of players (Findings: Median = 4000 Euro)
 3. Find the average wage of players (Findings: Average = 11332 Euro)

-4. Determine which positions are paid the most
+4. Determine which positions are paid the most.
+Also, create a new column that would assign the correct position group to each position.
+    - Forwards: LW, ST, CF, ST, RW
+    - Midfielders: LM, CM, CDM, CAM, CM, RM
+    - Defenders: LB, LWB, CB, SW, RB, RWB
+    - Goalkeeper: GK

    Findings: